kenny019/hitpay-js/README.md

 ## Basic Usage

-The hitpay client needs to be configured with your API key and API salt, which are avaiable in the [Hitpay Dashboard](https://dashboard.hit-pay.com/).
+The hitpay client needs to be configured with your API key and API salt, which are available in the [Hitpay Dashboard](https://dashboard.hit-pay.com/).

 ```js
 const HitpayClient = require('hitpay');